strugee/strugee.github.com/src/blog/from-static-to-stratic-part-1.md

 When Alyssa needs to preview her website, she manually runs `http-server .`.

-Also, Alyssa publishes her website on GitHub Pages, so her website is in the `master` branch of her git repository.
+Since Alyssa uses GitHub she publishes her website on GitHub Pages, so her website is in the `master` branch of her git repository.
 (Here we're assuming that the repository is called `aphacker.github.io` or something, instead of `static-to-stratic`.)

 In addition to adding blog support, we'll improve Alyssa's website by reducing duplication while still allowing her to publish to GitHub Pages.